-Although the Company ultimately did not proceed with the Proposed Acquisition and the Strategic Cooperation Agreements, the Company will continue to look for more quality mergers and acquisitions and integration opportunities in the field of oil and gas exploration and production, and develop into a resource integration company with energy as its core business.
+While the Company endeavours to push forward and materialise the strategic cooperation envisaged under the framework agreements, it will continue to look for more quality mergers and acquisitions and integration opportunities in the field of oil and gas exploration and production and sustainable energy infrastructure, and develop into a resource integration company with energy as its core business.

-The Directors will exercise caution in assessing the prospect of any new potential investment opportunities in order to bring additional value and new income streams to the Group, and create long-term returns for the Shareholders with enhanced values.
+The Directors will exercise caution in assessing the prospect of any new potential investment opportunities, in order to bring additional value and new income streams to the Group and create long-term returns for the shareholders of the Company ("Shareholders") with enhanced values.

-Meanwhile, the rapid increase in interest rates as induced by the US Fed is expected to continue to cast uncertainty and challenges on the Group's operating environment in the upcoming year.
+Meanwhile, the high interest rate is expected to continue to cast uncertainty and challenges on the Group's operating environment in the second half of 2024.
 The Directors are moving ahead cautiously.
 The Group will continue to optimise its product mix to meet the demand of the customers, strengthen production and operational efficiency, as well as implement stringent cost management in order to minimise the impact of these challenges.